eddiejaoude/node-express-course/README.md

 ## Description

 This is a reference for the NodeJS and Express intro tutorial.
-Using this, you can create a basic JSON server.
-If you get stuck in the tutorial, you can use this as a reference.
+You will be pushing code into this repository.
+Each branch shows what your code should look like (if you get stuck).
 ## Setup

 1. Download or clone this repo
-2. Install Depandancies: npm install
+2. Install dependencies: npm install
 3. Navigate to the root directory
 4. Start the server file: node server.js